-Expanding Your Therapeutic Toolkit for Individuals, Families, and Couples
+Cancelled: Expanding Your Therapeutic Toolkit for Couples and Families

 This unique day-and-a-half program features Doug Meske's use of treatment techniques such as homework assignments, marathon sessions, and therapeutic separation.
 We emphasize the challenges of couples therapy and its importance in the therapeutic setting and for society in general.